RasmusTorp/MLListening-ChordTranscription/README.md

-# Real-Time Guitar Chord to MIDI Transcriber
+# Real-Time instrument Chord to MIDI Transcriber

-This project listens to live guitar input, uses Spotify’s [Basic Pitch](https://github.com/spotify/basic-pitch) to transcribe notes, and sends them as MIDI messages to a virtual MIDI port (e.g., for use in Ableton Live).
+This project listens to live instrument input, uses Spotify’s [Basic Pitch](https://github.com/spotify/basic-pitch) to transcribe notes, and sends them as MIDI messages to a virtual MIDI port (e.g., for use in Ableton Live).

-Ideal for triggering synth pads or harmonies live with your guitar.
+Ideal for triggering synth pads or harmonies live with your instrument.

 ---

 ## How It Works

-- Captures audio from your guitar in real time.
+- Captures audio from your instrument in real time.
 - Transcribes pitches using the **Basic Pitch** deep learning model.
 - Sends detected notes via **MIDI** to an IAC virtual port on macOS.
-- Allows you to drive instruments in DAWs like **Ableton Live** with your guitar.
+- Allows you to drive instruments in DAWs like **Ableton Live** with your instrument.

 ---